 The fair value of the contingent earnout liabilities is based on the present value of the expected future payments to be made to Partners in accordance with the provisions outlined in the respective purchase agreements, which is a Level 3 fair value measurement.
-In determining fair value, the Company estimates the Partner's future performance using financial projections developed by management for the Partner and market participant assumptions that were derived for revenue growth or profitability.
-Revenue and EBITDA growth rates generally ranged from 8% to 20%.
+In determining fair value, the Company estimates the Partner's future performance using financial projections developed by management for the Partner and market participant assumptions that were derived for revenue growth or profitability based on earnings before income taxes, depreciation and amortization ("EBITDA").
+Revenue and EBITDA growth rates generally ranged from 10% to 20%.
 The Company estimates future payments using the earnout formula and performance targets specified in each purchase agreement and these financial projections.
 These payments are discounted to present value using a risk-adjusted rate that takes into consideration market-based rates of return that reflect the ability of the Partner to achieve the targets.
-These discount rates generally ranged from 7.75% to 18.75%.
+These discount rates generally ranged from 6.50% to 18.00%.
 Changes in financial projections, market participant assumptions for revenue growth and profitability, or the risk-adjusted discount rate, would result in a change in the fair value of contingent consideration.